+A. Students:
-- A. Students: - 1.
-Attendance Students must be able to commit to attending daily. - 2.
-Discipline All discipline issues will be referred to the principal. - 3.
-Age (11th 12th Grade)

-4. Ability to meet graduation requirements - Students must be able to achieve graduation as established by the Board of Education.

-- 5. Ability to work independently In order to accomplish the goals of our program, students need to demonstrate the ability to work independently.
-This includes being able to set daily, weekly, and long term goals by using the EDGENUITY online curriculum and being able to achieve these goals. - 6.
-Halftime schedule students must have approved employment (11th and 12th ONLY). - B. Parents and students are motivated and committed to student success.

-C. Parents and students are willing to communicate with the school about individual needs of the family.

-- D. Parents support both the student and the school by: - 1.
+- Attendance Students must be able to commit to attending daily.
+Poor attendance/tardiness will result in student being dismissed from the program. - 2.
+Ability to meet graduation requirements Students must be able to achieve graduation as established by the Board of Education.
+Students that are not trying in the CRP will be removed from the program. - 3.
+Ability to work independently In order to accomplish the goals of our program, students need to demonstrate the ability to work independently.
+This includes being able to set daily, weekly, and long term goals by using the EDGENUITY online curriculum and being able to achieve these goals. - B. Parents and students are motivated and committed to student success. - C. Parents and students are willing to communicate with the school about individual needs of the family. - D. Parents support both the student and the school by: - 1.
 Providing a quiet study environment nightly in the home - 2.
 Attending parent/teacher conferences - 3.
-Communicating with SAEC staff - 4.
+Communicating with CRP staff - 4.
 Reviewing this handbook with the student

-Acceptance
+Acceptance:

 Acceptance is based on the willingness of the student and parent/guardian to adhere strictly to the regulations established regarding building rules, student behavior, and especially classroom expectations.
+SHS school administrators evaluate all applications and will make all final decisions in acceptance and removal of all students into the program.